Phayuth/phayuth.github.io/_posts/2023-04-21-mobilerobot.md

 ---
 title: Mobile Robotic
 categories: [Robotic]
-tags: [tutorial]     # TAG names should always be lowercase
+tags: [lecture]     # TAG names should always be lowercase
 ---

+A note for mobile robotic.